LawanGoud/Python-/README.md

 ## Star Repetition

 Write a program that reads a word and prints stars(\*) equal to the length of the word.

+## Subtract 1 from String Length

+Write a program that reads a word and prints `L-1`, where `L` is the length of the word.